Early action: History

 Harvard University, Princeton University, and the University of Virginia dropped all early admissions processes (which were binding early admission programs) in 2007.
 The primary reason was a perception that early admission favored some candidate types:Until 2006, UVA offered an “early decision” program, in which students applied early in exchange for a binding commitment to attend if accepted.
 The program was abolished in 2007 amid concerns that the early decision application pool lacked racial and socioeconomic diversity.All three reversed course in February 2011, restoring an early-admission program, though less restrictive than previous offerings.
 Yale University and Stanford University switched from early decision to restrictive single-choice early action in the fall of 2002 (for the Class of 2007).
-Schools that offer non-restrictive early action include UNC-Chapel Hill, the University of Chicago, Villanova University, the Massachusetts Institute of Technology, and the California Institute of Technology.
+Schools that offer non-restrictive early action include UNC-Chapel Hill, the University of Chicago, Villanova University, and Massachusetts Institute of Technology.
 The University of Notre Dame and Georgetown University also offer early action plans containing various restrictions, but less restrictive than single choice.

 EA drives a large volume of applications (helping to lower the school's admission rate and increasing its selectivity) but hurts the admission yield (many admitted students are free to go elsewhere).
 For applications subsequent to fall 2019 (for the Class of 2024+), Boston College eliminated its non-binding EA plan in favor of a new ED plan.
 Chicago also has adopted ED plans starting with the Class of 2021 but unlike Boston College, Chicago decided to maintain its EA plan.
 Virginia has also decided to add an ED plan to its EA offering beginning with the Class of 2024.